Playa Negra: Black Sand on Vieques

 Back in 2012, when I was researching how to find this “secret” beach, I found a few different sets of "directions" — all quite confusing and contradictory.
 I don’t think we would have found the beach if it hadn’t been for some hand-made signs pointing the way.
 However now, it is no secret anymore!
 There is a huge sign pointing to a clear trailhead and steps!

 There was just a little bit of water flowing the day we went (maybe 1" deep), so we could mostly avoid walking in the water.
 But the water was clean, clear and cool, so it was no big deal to walk in it.
-It was sandy bottom stream and easy walking.
+It was sandy and easy walking.

 We didn’t encounter mosquitoes, though I am sure at times it must be abuzz with them.
 We did see a number of hermit crabs in all sizes (some as big as my fist), and we got some nice photos of red dragonflies.
 For us, it was an easy walk that took only about 15 minutes.